MartinRavanov72/Softuni/JS Web/Angular/Interband/README.md

 ## Instructions

 1. Download and type in the console: 'npm i'
-2. Run it by typing in the console: 'npm start'
+2. Run it by typing in the console: 'ng serve'

 ## Information